Apply Transformation module

 This article describes a module in Azure Machine Learning designer.

 Use this module to modify an input dataset based on a previously computed transformation.
 This module is necessary in if you need to update transformations in inference pipelines.

 For example, if you used z-scores to normalize your training data by using the Normalize Data module, you would want to use the z-score value that was computed for training during the scoring phase as well.
-In Azure Machine Learning Studio (classic), you can do this easily by saving the normalization method as a transform, and then using Apply Transformation to apply the z-score to the input data before scoring.
+In Azure Machine Learning, you can save the normalization method as a transform, and then using Apply Transformation to apply the z-score to the input data before scoring.

 How to use Apply Transformation

-Add the Apply Transformation module to your experiment.
-You can find thi module under Machine Learning, in the Score category.
+Add the Apply Transformation module to your pipeline.
+You can find this module in the Model Scoring & Evaluation section of the module palette.

-To apply a transformation to the new dataset, run the experiment.
+To apply a transformation to the new dataset, submit the pipeline.

 To make sure the updated transformation in training pipelines is also feasible in inference pipelines, you need to follow the steps below each time there is updated transformation in the training pipeline:

 - In the training pipeline, register the output of the Select Columns Transform as a dataset.

 - In the inference pipeline, remove the TD- module, and replace it with the registered dataset in the previous step.